Student Status Issues

 Transfer and international students, and students planning to graduate early or study abroad during their senior year, should be aware of the following Northwestern guidelines and policies before studying abroad.

 Be sure to review the Undergraduate Registration Requirement (URR) carefully.
-Consult with ULA, your academic advisers, and/or the Office of the Registrar if you are concerned about meeting the URR and studying abroad.
+Consult with GLO, your academic advisers, and/or the Office of the Registrar if you are concerned about meeting the URR and studying abroad.

 - Consult with your academic advisers regarding your academic plans.

-- Consult with the International Office regarding your visa status (as necessary).
+- Consult with the Office of International Student and Scholar Services regarding your visa status (as necessary).

 - Make sure that you are registered in a health care plan during your studies, since you may not be eligible for GeoBlue Global Health Insurance through Northwestern.
 For more information, visit the study abroad health insurance section or the Office of Global Safety and Security site.